JonathanWilbur/mueller-report/volume1.md

 involved in Florida real estate.
 At the meeting, Rasin offered to sell Stone derogatory information on Clinton that Rasin claimed to have obtained while working for Clinton.
-Rasin claimed to possess financial statements demonstrating Clinton's involvement in money laundering with Rasin's companies. according to Oknyansky, Stone asked if the amounts in question totaled millions of dollars but was told it was closer to hundreds of thousands.
+Rasin claimed to possess financial statements demonstrating Clinton's involvement in money laundering with Rasin's companies.
+According to Oknyansky, Stone asked if the amounts in question totaled millions of dollars but was told it was closer to hundreds of thousands.
 Stone refused the offer, stating that Trump would not pay for opposition research.
 261

-Oknyansky claimed to the Office that Rasin's motivation was financial. according to Oknyansky, Rasin had tried unsuccessfully to shop the Clinton information around to other interested parties, and Oknyansky would receive a cut if the information was sold .262 Rasin is noted in public source documents as the director and/or registered agent for a number of Florida
+Oknyansky claimed to the Office that Rasin's motivation was financial.
+According to Oknyansky, Rasin had tried unsuccessfully to shop the Clinton information around to other interested parties, and Oknyansky would receive a cut if the information was sold .262 Rasin is noted in public source documents as the director and/or registered agent for a number of Florida